 1 E. Jackson Blvd.DePaul Center 5500Chicago, IL 60604

 Prior to his teaching career, Heldring spent 33 years in the banking industry with a primary focus on syndicated and leveraged finance.
 He worked for JPMorgan (or predecessor firms) for 17 years culminating in the role of head of leveraged finance for the Midwest region.
-Much of his experience centered on leading mission critical loan and bond financings for mid-sized and large corporate clients.
-Heldring's client and transaction experience ranged broadly from the largest and strongest Fortune 100 companies to middle market leveraged companies.
-Industries covered included industrials, consumer and retail, business services, energy and even sports team finance.
+Much of his experience centered on leading mission-critical loan and bond financing for mid-sized and large corporate clients.
+Heldring's client and transaction experience ranged from Fortune 100 companies to middle-market leveraged companies in the industrials, consumer and retail, business services, energy and sports team finance industries.